Top 5 Meeting Venues For Small Events in Scottsdale

 From opulent wine cellars to artsy settings and island-inspired spots, there’s no shortage of small meeting venues in Scottsdale.
 If you’re looking for the perfect place to host an intimate gathering, you’ll want to start here.

 Famed Artist Lon Magargee’s 43-room resort in the shadow of Camelback Mountain is the ultimate Southwestern escape.
 Secluded and luxurious—with historic architecture, authentic furnishings and original Western artwork—this boutique hotel is one of the Scottsdale area’s best small group meeting places and ideal for those seeking an intimate retreat.
-Event locales include The Stetson Room with its hand-painted ceilings (capacity: 40), the charming Boardroom and lush patio (capacity: 20), and The Library (capacity: 32) for relaxed fireside dining, as well as the flexible Adobe Room (capacity: 24) and The Wine Cellar (capacity: 20) for an unforgettable private dining experience.
+Event locales include The Stetson Room with its hand-painted ceilings (reception capacity: 60), the charming Boardroom and lush patio (reception capacity: 20), and The Library (reception capacity: 60) for relaxed fireside dining, as well as the flexible Adobe Room (reception capacity: 24) and The Wine Cellar (banquet capacity: 12) for an unforgettable private dining experience.

 Christine and Ted Mollring Sculpture Courtyard at Western Spirit: Scottsdale's Museum of the West